 These two-day workshops are a unique opportunity for PhD students, Postdoc scholars and Clinical researchers to receive training in written and oral communication skills.
 These workshops will also provide an opportunity to these young researchers to discuss various issues pertaining to their research career including mentorship, career planning and ethical aspects of scientific and medical research.
 The workshops aim at skill as well as perspective building for the most aspiring young researchers by bringing young scientists and senior mentors together to provide a platform for discussion and learning.

 The workshop will address the following through experimental learning:

 "Making Effective Oral Presentations"

-Ms Sumathy Haridas is a senior HR Consultant and a Behavioural trainer based in Bangalore with over 30 years of experience in providing training in varied fields including science communication.
-In her one-day session at the workshop she shares important tips on various aspects of oral presentation through creative hands-on exercises.
-How to prepare the message of a presentation, appear confident while presenting, speak articulately and engage the audience are some of the topics she covers in this session.
+This session covers important tips on various aspects of oral presentation through creative hands-on exercises.
+How to prepare the message of a presentation, appear confident while presenting, speak articulately and engage the audience are some of the topics covered in this session.